jamesmcm/vopono/USERGUIDE.md

 `$VOPONO_HOST_IP`, to get the IP address of the host.

-Note: These environment variables are currently only available from within the application/script to run, not from the command line.
+Note: These environment variables are currently only available from within the application/script to run, not on the command line.
 So the following doesn't work:

 `vopono exec {other Vopono options} 'echo "HOST IP: $VOPONO_HOST_IP"'`